 It may have escaped you, but there are more similarities between a video shoot and a Zoom meeting than you might think.
 And like a video shoot, a zoom meeting needs rules and a framework to make it easier for people to participate and get results.

 So whilst everyone’s still coming to terms with the new video conferencing normal, we wanted to share our video nowse to better your Zoom experience.
-And you never know, this could all be an opportune dress rehearsal for your future on-camera video productions.
+And you never know, this could all be an opportune dress rehearsal for your future presenting career.

 As with a video shoot, the minute your meeting’s arranged, put the location (eg link), date and time in your calendar and treat it as you would a face to face meeting: set an alarm, turn up on time and don’t leave people hanging.